sipa-js/sipa/README.md

 That's it!

-The command `sipa` and its shortcut `sipa` is now available on the command line.
+The command `sipa` is now available on the command line.

 Run `sipa help` for more information.